davisking/dlib-models/README.md

-The license for this dataset excludes commercial use and Stefanos Zafeiriou, one of the creators of the dataset, asked me to include a note here saying that the trained model therefore can't be used in a commerical product.
+The license for this dataset excludes commercial use and Stefanos Zafeiriou, one of the creators of the dataset, asked me to include a note here saying that the trained model therefore can't be used in a commercial product.
 So you should contact a lawyer or talk to Imperial College London to find out if it's OK for you to use this model in a commercial product.